 Research shows that lion’s mane extract can influence some of these factors and reduce the risk of heart disease.

-Studies in rats and mice have found that lion’s mane mushroom extract improves fat metabolism and lowers triglyceride levels (31).
+Studies of rats and mice have found that lion’s mane mushroom extract improves fat metabolism and lowers triglyceride levels (

 Since obesity and high triglycerides are both considered risk factors for heart disease, this is one way that lion’s mane mushrooms contribute to heart health.

-Oxidized cholesterol molecules tend to attach to the walls of arteries, causing them to harden and increasing the risk of heart attack and stroke.
-Therefore, reducing oxidation is beneficial for heart health.
+Oxidized cholesterol molecules tend to attach to artery walls, causing them to harden and increase the risk of heart attack and stroke.
+Reducing oxidation is beneficial for heart health.

-Lion’s mane mushrooms appear to benefit the heart and blood vessels in multiple ways, but human studies are needed to support this.
+Lion’s mane mushrooms appear to benefit the heart and blood vessels in multiple ways, but studies involving humans are needed to support this.

-Lion’s mane mushroom may be beneficial for diabetes management by improving blood sugar control and reducing some of these side effects.
+Lion’s mane mushroom may be beneficial for diabetes management by improving blood sugar management and reducing some of these side effects.

-Several animal studies have shown that lion’s mane can cause significantly lower blood sugar levels in both normal and diabetic mice, even at daily dosages as low as 2.7 mg per pound (6 mg per kg) of body weight (35, 36).
+Several animal studies have shown that lion’s mane can cause significantly lower blood sugar levels in both normal and diabetic mice, even at daily dosages as low as 2.7 milligrams (mg) per pound (6 mg per kg) of body weight (

 When this enzyme is blocked, the body is unable to digest and absorb carbs as effectively, which results in lower blood sugar levels.

-Lion’s mane mushroom shows potential as a therapeutic supplement for diabetes, but more research is needed to determine exactly how it might be used in humans.
+Lion’s mane mushroom shows potential as a therapeutic diabetes supplement, but more research is needed to determine exactly how it might be used in humans.

-Cancer occurs when DNA becomes damaged and causes cells to divide and replicate out of control.
+Cancer occurs when your DNA becomes damaged, causing your cells to divide and replicate out of control.

-In fact, when lion’s mane extract is mixed with human cancer cells in a test tube, they cause the cancer cells to die at a faster rate.
-This has been demonstrated with several types of cancer cells, including liver, colon, stomach and blood cancer cells (41, 42, 43).
+In fact, when lion’s mane extract is mixed with human cancer cells in a test tube, they cause the cancer cells to die faster.
+This has been demonstrated with several types of cancer cells, including liver, colon, stomach, and blood cancer cells (

 In addition to killing cancer cells, lion’s mane extract has also been shown to slow the spread of cancer.

-Summary Animal and test-tube studies show that lion’s mane extract can kill cancer cells and slow the spread of tumors, but human studies are still needed.
+Animal and test-tube studies show that lion’s mane extract can kill cancer cells and slow the spread of tumors, but studies involving humans are still needed.

-In fact, one study examining the antioxidant abilities of 14 different mushroom species found that lion’s mane had the fourth highest antioxidant activity and recommended it be considered a good dietary source of antioxidants (48).
+In fact, a 2012 study examining the antioxidant abilities of 14 different mushroom species found that lion’s mane had the fourth highest antioxidant activity and recommended it be considered a good dietary source of antioxidants (

-Several animal studies have found that lion’s mane extract reduced markers of inflammation and oxidative stress in rodents and may be especially useful in the management of inflammatory bowel disease, liver damage and stroke (20, 26, 49, 50).
+Several animal studies have found that lion’s mane extract reduced markers of inflammation and oxidative stress in rodents and may be especially useful in managing inflammatory bowel disease, liver damage, and stroke (

-Lion’s mane mushrooms may also help reduce some of the health risks associated with obesity, as they have been shown to decrease the amount of inflammation released by fat tissue (51).
+Lion’s mane mushrooms may also help reduce some of the health risks associated with obesity, as they have been shown to decrease the amount of inflammation fat tissue releases (